-There is no habitat present on site which is suitable for these species.
-The nearby stream, being ditch-like and very small, with steep open sides, also appears unsuitable.
+There is no habitat present on or near the site which is suitable for these species.

 3.3.4 Dormouse

 The trimmed nature of most hedgerows in the surrounds, and the fragmentation of the site hedgerow, makes the site and immediate surrounds unsuitable for Dormouse.